 Lzip is a lossless data compressor with a user interface similar to the one of gzip or bzip2.
-Lzip decompresses almost as quickly as gzip and compresses better than bzip2, which makes it well suited for software distribution and data archiving.
+Lzip decompresses almost as fast as gzip and compresses more than bzip2, which makes it well suited for software distribution and data archiving.
 Lzip is a clean implementation of the LZMA algorithm.
 The Lzip file format is designed for long-term data archiving.
 It is clean, provides very safe four factor integrity checking, and is backed by the recovery capabilities of lziprecover.

 Release Notes: The "configure" script now accepts options with a separate argument.